After reading this guide, you will:

 TL;DR

 Not really.
 Windows has no native bulk resizer.
-The closest thing is the free Microsoft PowerToys Image Resizer add-on, which handles simple jobs but stops short of camera RAW, target-KB sizing, and format conversion.
-For anything beyond quick pixel resizing you still need dedicated software.
+The closest is the free Microsoft PowerToys Image Resizer add-on, which handles a quick right-click resize but stops short of camera RAW, exact-KB sizing, and format conversion.
+For anything past simple pixel resizing you still need dedicated software.

 TL;DR